ancleo/ClusterCirc/README.md

 3.  **cc_simu:**
     Can be used to assess circumplex fit of the dataset.
-    The function uses the specifications of the data and creates 500 samples from a population with perfect circumplex spacing of clusters.
+    The function uses the specifications of the data and creates samples from a population with perfect circumplex spacing of clusters (default number of samples = 500).
 Results for the dataset (spacing coefficients from cc_data) are compared to results from cc_simu to evaluate circumplexity in the data. cc_simu can only be used after performing cc_data.

-    Usage for exemplary data (100 subjects in data):
+    Usage for exemplary data (300 subjects in data):
-    **cc_simu(n = 100)**
+    **cc_simu(n = 300, samples = 500)**

 See function documentation in R for more detailed description and usage of functions:
 **?cc_data**